Strategic and Research Directors

 University of Oxford

-Jacquelyn Turner is a Communications and Engagement Officer at TABLE.
+Jacquelyn Turner is the Communications Manager at TABLE.
 While working on a dual degree in Program in the Environment and Screen Arts and Culture at the University of Michigan, she spent a month living on a banana plantation in Central America and that experience changed her relationship with food forever.
 After six years working as a producer and professional video editor in Los Angeles, she left Hollywood to complete her MSc in Ecological Applications at Imperial College London, where she also started working on a documentary about the future of bananas.
 She was previously the Visual Storyteller Specialist at Columbia University's International Research Institute for Climate and Society.

 Mirjam Schoonhoven,